Keyboard shortcuts

 • Strings passed as parameters are marshalled with Marshal.StringToCoTaskMemUTF8 and freed in a finally block.

 • Optional struct returns surface as IntPtr.Zero from the C ABI and become null in C#.
+A boxed optional scalar is dereferenced and its box freed with weaveffi_free_bytes.

 Async support